tigersmuseum/history/battle-honours/index.md

 ## See also

+1. *Battle Honours of the British Army*, by Charles Boswell Norman, at [Project Gutenburg](https://www.gutenberg.org/ebooks/49654).

-The [Battle Honours of the British and Imperial Armies](https://en.wikipedia.org/wiki/Battle_honours_of_the_British_and_Imperial_Armies) on Wikipedia.
+1. The [Battle Honours of the British and Imperial Armies](https://en.wikipedia.org/wiki/Battle_honours_of_the_British_and_Imperial_Armies) page on Wikipedia.
 This links battle honours to Wikipedia pages describing battles and campaigns.